zhili03/oneDNN/doc/graph/fusion_patterns/sdpa.md

    shape or the shapes can be properly broadcasted based on the operation attribute.
 3. CPU
-   - Optimized implementation is available for 4D Q/K/V tensors with shape defined as (N, H, S, D).
+   - Optimized implementation is available for 4D Q/K tensors with shape defined as (N, H, S, D_qk) and V tensor with shape defined as (N, H, S, D_v).
    - Optimized implementation is available for OpenMP runtime and Threadpool runtime on Intel Architecture Processors.
    - Specifically for OpenMP runtime, the optimized implementation requires `N * H > 2 * thread number` to get enough parallelism.
 4. GPU
-   - Optimized implementation is available for 4D Q/K/V tensors with shape defined as (N, H, S, D).
+   - Optimized implementation is available for 4D Q/K tensors with shape defined as (N, H, S, D_qk) and V tensor with shape defined as (N, H, S, D_v) where D_qk equals D_v.
    - Optimized implementation is available for `f16` or `bf16` SDPA with `f32`
      intermediate data type and `D <= 512` on Intel Graphics Products with Intel(R) Xe Matrix Extensions (Intel(R) XMX) support.